- Adapting to Web Standards: CSS and Ajax for Big Sites

 - shame is the status killer.
-If we accept the shame someone sends our way, it undermimes our entire narrative about relative status.
+If we accept the shame someone sends our way, it undermines our entire narrative about relative status.

-He suggests the following fire sections: truth, assertion, alternatives, people, money.
+He suggests the following five sections: truth, assertion, alternatives, people, money.

-Truth - describee market you are entering, the needs that exist, your competitors, technology standards, how have other succeded and failed.
+Truth - describe the market you are entering, the needs that exist, your competitors, technology standards, how have others succeeded and failed.
 Truth states how things are.